Unlock your political potential and use it to improve society.

 Common Questions

 Political science is a social science focused on governments and systems of power and the analysis of laws and political activities, thoughts, and behaviors.
 There are a wide range of subdisciplines, such as political economy, international relations, and public policy and administration.
 Political science shares methodology with other social sciences, like history, psychology, and behavioral science.
 This allows you to take classes in your area of interest during your political studies.
-Degree programs vary, but generally cover topics such as international law, government administration, and diplomacy.
+Political science degree programs vary, but generally cover topics such as political theory, international politics, government administration, and diplomacy.

 As a political science major at Cumberlands, you will survey the major concepts, issues, and controversies in political science.
 Whether you are pursuing a poli-sci minor or a bachelor’s degree in political science, you’ll explore public policy, constitutional law, political theory, comparative government, American foreign policy, the presidency, and Congress.
 With a poli-sci degree, you will be well prepared to begin a new career or further your studies in graduate school.